Who We Are

 Lucy Stein, Advocacy Director

 Lucy brings a unique combination of policy and communications experience to our team.
 She received her undergraduate and law degree from UT- Austin.
-Before joining Progress Texas, she worked on the investigative research team with DC-based government watchdog group Citizens for Responsibility and Ethics in Washington.
+Before joining Progress Texas, she worked as an associate with DC-based government watchdog group Citizens for Responsibility and Ethics in Washington.
 She has also served as a legal fellow for the US Senate Health, Education, Labor and Pensions Committee for multiple high-profile congressional investigations, and, during the 2012 cycle, as press secretary for a nationally targeted congressional campaign.
 While in law school, she engaged on a range of state policy issues with Texas Watch, ACLU of Texas, and the office of Texas State Senator Judith Zaffirini.

 Originally from Dallas, Lucy has long considered Austin home.
 When she’s not hard at work, she enjoys playing with her dog, listening to live music, and attempting to master silly yoga poses.